-Figure 117: Example of Minimized Editor Area Trim Stack
+Figure 126: Exam ole of Minimized l Editor Area Trim S Stack

 For workflows needing more than one element visible (i.e., having the Editor Area and a View Stack in the presentation at the same time) additional screen space can still be gained by minimizing the stacks that are not of current interest.
 This removes them from the main presentation and places them on the Trim Stack, allowing more space for the remaining stacks in the window.